GoogleContainerTools/container-structure-test/README.md

 ### Running Structure Tests Through Bazel
-Structure tests can also be run through bazel.
+Structure tests can also be run through `bazel`.
-To do so, include the rule definitions in your BUILD file:
+To do so, include the rule definitions in your `BUILD` file:

 ```BUILD
 load("@container-structure-test//:tests.bzl", "structure_test")